-Tim Kasher – singer/guitarist for bands Cursive and The Good Life – will release his third solo album No Resolution on March 3, 2017 via 15 Passenger, the newly launched label owned and run by Cursive.
+Tim Kasher – singer/guitarist for bands Cursive and The Good Life – recently released his third solo album No Resolution via 15 Passenger, the newly launched label owned and run by Cursive.
 The first song from the new album, “An Answer For Everything,” debuted today via CLRVYNT and is an alternately sweeping and cadent waltz marked by aching, orchestral crescendos.
 Of the song, Kasher said, “One of my favorite stories from the record, it’s about a couple reminiscing of the early days of their relationship when they felt so confident and self-assured, before so much doubt and uncertainty bogged down their ability to communicate.”
-Listen here: timkasher.bandcamp.com/track/an-answer-for-everything-2
+Listen here: timkasher.bandcamp.com/track/an-answer-for-everything-2.

-No Resolution is now available for pre-order via the 15 Passenger website, and will be available for pre-order tomorrow via iTunes; “An Answer For Everything” will come as an instant grat download with all pre-orders.
-The album will also be released on blue with white splatter pattern vinyl for a limited run of 1,000, which will be available through the 15 Passenger Bandcamp store and at Kasher’s upcoming live shows.
-A clear with red and yellow splatter pattern vinyl version of No Resolution will be exclusive to independent record stores as well, also limited to a run of only 1,000.
+No Resolution is now available via the 15 Passenger website.
+The album has been released on blue with white splatter pattern vinyl for a limited run of 1,000, available through the 15 Passenger Bandcamp store.
+A clear with red and yellow splatter pattern vinyl version of No Resolution will be exclusive to independent record stores, also limited to a run of only 1,000.

 Known for pushing musical boundaries throughout his career – whether he’s switching up sounds between his bands and solo LPs, crafting intricate concept albums (two of which – Cursive’s 2003 LP The Ugly Organ and 2012 LP I Am Gemini – featured play-like stage directions), or transforming songs originally conceived as a soundtrack for his self-penned screenplay into a standalone album (The Good Life’s 2007 release Help Wanted Nights) – No Resolution is the natural continuation of Kasher’s constantly evolving body of work.
 It is his most cinematic creation, a moving and cathartic collection of soundscapes that feels more like a suite of movements than a standard pop album, complete with instrumental breaks conjoining the nine songs.
 Fittingly, the 15 pieces will be featured in Kasher’s directorial debut film of the same name, which he also wrote, to be released later this year.
 Across the album’s strong story, the characters – an engaged couple on the brink of a break up – grapple with the specific and the broad, including the restlessness of adulthood and smothering external pressures; relationships in various states of transition and the walls built within them; distrust, indecision, and despair; and the existential anxiety that drives a deep need to leave a mark on the world.